An Open, Self-Directed Programme for Learning Coding and Making

 - Arduino, ESP8266 and various IoT technologies

 It really depends on the individual.
 If your child needs to be pushed to learn, then this programme is not for them.
-Our programme requires self-directed learners who take responsibility for their own learning, and who are proactive in asking for help when they need it.
-Generally, students older than 13-years-old are better suited for the programme.
+Our programme requires self-directed learners who take responsibility for their own learning, are open to learning, and are proactive in asking for help when they need it.

 Am I too old for your program?